Man up. Grow a pair. You run like a girl. Don’t be a wuss.

 - Disdain for homosexuals: Do you avoid touching other men?
 Do you feel threatened when other men display feminine traits?

 Many previous studies have found strong correlations between these norms and mental illness, which may be because they work together to discourage help-seeking.
-It may also be the case that these ideals have become maladaptive in the 21st century: If your boss is a woman, you might find yourself a trifle depressed that you’re not living up to your own manly power fantasies; when gay men are more visible than ever in the media and daily life, they may seem even more threatening to straight ones.
+It may also be the case that these ideals have become maladaptive in the 21st century: If your boss is a woman, you might find yourself a trifle depressed that you’re not living up to your own manly power fantasies; the rising visibility of gay men may trigger more anxiety in homophobic straight ones.

 To find out if some norms are less healthy than others, the researchers searched for specific correlations, theorizing that many of men’s mental health problems might spring more from dysfunctional relationships to other people than from their relationship to themselves.
 In other words, norms like “winning” and “power over women” might lead to fraught relationships, which may in turn feed unhappiness.